viniciusgerevini/clyde-js/LANGUAGE.md

 { type: 'line', text: 'nope'}
 ```

-#### Options list title
+### Options list title

-Depending on how you show your dialogue, some options may loose context.
+Depending on how you show your dialogue, your options list may lose its context.
 To prevent that, you can define titles for your option list by indenting its block.

 ```
 Do you like turtles?